tensorflow/models/research/object_detection/g3doc/tf1_detection_zoo.md

     metrics.
-*   Our frozen inference graphs are generated using the [v1.12.0](https://github.com/tensorflow/tensorflow/tree/v1.12.0) release version of Tensorflow and we do not guarantee that these will work with other versions; this being said, each frozen inference graph can be regenerated using your current version of Tensorflow by re-running the [exporter](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/exporting_models.md), pointing it at the model directory as well as the corresponding config file in
+*   Our frozen inference graphs are generated using the [v1.12.0](https://github.com/tensorflow/tensorflow/tree/v1.12.0) release version of TensorFlow and we do not guarantee that these will work with other versions; this being said, each frozen inference graph can be regenerated using your current version of TensorFlow by re-running the [exporter](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/exporting_models.md), pointing it at the model directory as well as the corresponding config file in